hsu-aut/sparql-result-converter/README.md

 }
 ```

 The result is an array consisting of objects for each row of the table.
 Now if you want to show all owners and all pets of each owner,  a nested structure is better suited.
-This is what rdf4j-result-converter does.
+This is what sparql-result-converter gives you.
 It converts the flat array into a nested structure by grouping on certain properties.
 You can decide which properties should be grouped by passing an array representing your desired structure to the converter function. </br>
 In this example, we want to group on the owners and would therefore pass the following array:
  ```javascript
 const convertStructure = [